 “Judge-made” law would be another way to describe common law.
 Judges based their rulings on what other judges have done in the past.
 It’s called precedence.
-So when Judge Sparks or Hooper make a decision in their courtrooms, they look back to see how other judges have ruled.
-You may not agree with how they rule, but they follow the common laws made by previous judges.
+So when Judge Sparks or Hooper make a decision in their courtrooms, they look back to see how other judges have ruled in similar cases.
+You may not agree with the previous rulings, but they follow the common laws made by previous judges.
 (And, of course, you always have the right to appeal the judge’s decision.
 More about that later.)

 Some legal cases pose such different, unusual or unique questions, there is not precedence.
 That’s when a judge’s ruling creates an equity law.
 It’s a judge-generated law based on common sense rather than legal precedence.

 For example, when the New York Times and the Washington Post both printed a Department of Defense (DOD) report on the Vietnam War… better known as the Pentagon Papers.
-The Defense Department said the newspapers were printing illegally pertained top secret information.
+The Defense Department said the newspapers printed illegally attained top secret information.
 While the papers proved embarrassing to the Kennedy and Johnson White Houses, the Nixon White House didn’t want the report published, for fear it would set a precedence.
 (There’s that word again!)

 The case very quickly ended up in front of the Supreme Court.
-SCOTUS (Supreme Court of the United States) said something to the effect of “We’ve never had a case where a newspaper has printed top secret information that they did not steal.”
+SCOTUS (Supreme Court of the United States) said something to the effect of “We’ve never had a case where a newspaper printed top secret information that it did not steal.”